HTP-complete rings of rational numbers: Building HTP-complete Sets

 At each stage $s>\la e,0\ra$, $\R_e$ may protect various $q_e$-appropriate primes $p_{e,t}$ from being removed from $V$.
 If it ever sees $\Phi_{e}^C(e)$ converge, it will begin protecting primes, and will protect them from then on, unless injured by a higher-priority requirement.
 As long as $\Phi_{e,s}^C(e)$ diverges, its strategy is to remove from $V$ all $q_e$-appropriate primes it can (but only finitely many at each stage).

 We start by making a (uniformly computable) list of the primes which each $\R_e$ will be allowed to protect.
 Writing $p_{e,-1}=e$ for convenience, we define, for each $e\geq 0$ and $t\geq 0$:

-Corollary \ref{cor:qpolys} shows that this set is nonempty.
+Corollary \ref{cor:qpolys} shows that this set is nonempty, and Lemma \ref{lemma:qpolys} shows that it is decidable uniformly in $e$ and $t$.
 Thus $p_{e,0}$ is $q_i$-inappropriate for all $i<e$, so that $\R_e$ will avoid any conflict with higher-priority requirements $\R_i$ which might need to remove $q_i$-appropriate primes from $V$.
 The next prime $p_{e,1}$ has all these properties and is also $q_{e+1}$-inappropriate, so that if $\R_e$ comes to protect this prime, it will not injure $\R_{e+1}$ by doing so.
 As $\R_e$ protects increasingly larger primes, it respects more and more requirements of lower priority.

 At the stage $s+1$, we are given $V_s$, and we find the least prime of the form $p_{e,t}$ that has not been considered at any previous stage.
 At this stage, we consider this prime, fixing the $e$ and $t$ thus determined and writing $s'$ for the (earlier) stage at which $p_{e,t-1}$ was considered (or $s'=0$ if $t=0$).
 We compute $\Phi_{e,s}^C(e)$.
 If this computation converges, then $\R_e$ continues to protect all primes it protected at stage $s'$ (except any that may have been removed from $V$ by higher-priority requirements in the interim), and also protects $p_{e,t}$.
 If it diverges, then $\R_e$ does not protect any primes at this stage, and deletes from $V_{s+1}$ those (finitely many) primes $p\in V_s$ satisfying: \begin{itemize} \item $e < p < p_{e,t}$; and \item $p$ is $q_e$-appropriate; and \item $(\forall i<e)~\R_i$ is not protecting $p$ at this stage. \end{itemize} Thus $\R_e$ takes another step towards removing all $q_e$-appropriate primes from $V$, since it still appears that $\Phi_e^C(e)$ diverges.
 This completes the stage, and we set $V=\cap_s V_s$.